Hey Kids (Start Here)

 He ended the day with a small set of big-picture insights.

-One: the Milky Way was a messed up place.
+One: the Milky Way was a messed-up place.
 It’d been under the control of Parasitic Spine Cobras for, like, a really long time.
 The other two galaxies humans had explored were also messed up.
-In the Pegasus Galaxy, insects had merged with something human-like to create soul-sucking monsters called the Wraith?
+In the Pegasus Galaxy, insects had merged with humanoids to create soul-sucking monsters called the Wraith?
 Uh, no thanks.
 In the Alteran Galaxy, there were beings of pure energy who somehow fed off unreasoning human worship.
-They were called the Ori, and, uh, again, Volker would hopefully be taking a hard pass on meeting them.
+They were called the Ori, and, uh, again, Volker would be taking a hard pass on meeting them.

 Four: there wasn’t much information on what it meant to have an Ancient gene.
-Tapes Guy really needed to do a mini-series on that.
-If Volker ever found a Pan Galactic Suggestion Box, he’d drop a note.
+Tapes Guy needed to do a mini-series on that.
+If Volker ever found a Pan-Galactic Suggestion Box, he’d drop a note.

-Six: everyone in the Milky Way, including the Air Force, the Lucian Alliance, and the shattered remnants of the Goa’uld, now needed to fight an enemy with their home turf on a higher plane.
+Six: everyone in the Milky Way, including the Air Force, the Lucian Alliance, and the shattered remnants of the Goa’uld, needed to fight an enemy whose home turf was a higher plane.

 That was pretty much where Tapes Guy had left things.
 Hopefully he was doing okay out there.